Cowbuddy/GitGuide/README.md

 Say you've created a project locally not knowing anything about git, but now want to implement it into your project to have consistent updates.
 Simply, create a repo on Github with the same name, then get the ssh.
 Next on your local device init your repo as a git repo and then add a remote repo with the following command ("git remote add origin 'ssh here'")

 ## Git Branching

-There are three types of branching, Main Branching, Feature Branching, and Hotfix Branching.
-You can use these to develop features and/or make fixes to your code when a bug occurs and then merge them to the latest master branch.